stevenjmesser/visitmy.website/work.md

 Here’s a list of notable projects I’ve worked on over the last five years.
 You can <a href="https://standardresume.co/stevenjmesser" target="_blank" onclick="window.fathom.trackGoal('YEQH7NTS', 0);">view my CV</a> for a full history, and read recommendations others have written about me [on LinkedIn](https://www.linkedin.com/in/stevenjmesser/){:target="_blank"}.

+You can find out how to hire me at the bottom of the page.

 ## GOV.UK Design System at Government Digital Service
 **December 2022 to February 2024**